Arc Digital

 Matthew McManus

-Lecturer at the University of Calgary.
-Author of "The Rise of Post-Modern Conservatism," among other books.
+Lecturer in Political Science at the University of Michigan.
+Author of "The Political Right and Equality," "The Rise of Post-Modern Conservatism," and other books.